 10. All Tomorrow's Parties (2009)

-For the British readers among you, Butlin's seaside resorts traditionally conjure hazy nostalgic images of the family frolicks with inflatable rubber-rings in the midst of the summer holidays.
+For the British readers among you, Butlin's seaside resorts traditionally conjure hazy nostalgic images of the family frolics with inflatable rubber-rings in the midst of the summer holidays.
 Not the traditional festival venue, let's say.